 Time for another savoury recipe on the blog.
-I used to love making mushroom risotto pre vegan days.
-I used to load it up with lots of cream and parmesan cheese.
+I used to love making mushroom risotto pre-plant-based days.
+I used to load it up with lots of creams and parmesan cheese.
 Since cutting out the dairy ( or most of it) I have tried a vegan version for a mushroom risotto a few times and it just never turned out very good at all.
 It was a little sad since it was one of the things I loved making for my husband most.
 He loves risotto’s and he absolutely loves mushrooms.
 Recently I came up with this and it was delicious!
 I can not wait to try it with buckwheat instead of brown rice as well.
-Initially buckwheat was my grain of choice but I thought I would test it out with rice first just incase the flavours were a fail again.
+Initially, buckwheat was my grain of choice but I thought I would test it out with rice first just in case the flavours were a fail again.

 The recipe uses a fair bit of nutritional yeast or savoury yeast flakes to replace the parmesan.
 We like to serve it with my vegan parmesan cheese which uses even more nutritional yeast.
 The link to the recipe for the vegan parmesan is here:

 - 8 cups of water

 - 2-3 cloves garlic

 - salt and pepper to taste

 - a handful of chopped fresh parsley